beforesemicolon/flatlist-react/README.md

 ##### sortGroupDesc prop
 `sortGroupDesc` is similar to `sortDesc` but will only affect groups.
 This should be used along with grouping props.

-##### ignoreCaseOnWhenSorting prop
+##### sortCaseInsensitive prop
-`ignoreCaseOnWhenSorting` is another sorting control that simply forces FlatList to ignore casing.
+`sortCaseInsensitive` is another sorting control that simply forces FlatList to ignore casing.
 This is great for when you don't care about exact match on casing and can be used with searching.

 #### Grouping Items